Vallco Shopping Mall: Decline

-Deterioration and renovation
+Closure and renovation

 Occupancy began to decline in the 1990s, and the emptying of the mall continued until 2019.
 Alan Wong, Emily Chen, and John Nguyen bought Vallco and began renovation of the mostly empty mall in 2005.
 By 2006, Vallco had the lowest occupancy rate of any mall in the area, at just 24 percent.
-One of the changes made to Vallco as part of these new renovations was to completely close the mall's lower level in 2005 with a handful of exceptions including Cupertino Ice Center, Tilt Family Entertainment Center (two years later Strike Bowling, then Bowlmor Lanes), and Dynasty Seafood Restaurant, leaving the focus on the second floor.
-From there, new tenants were pulled in over the next few years.
+One of the changes made to Vallco as part of these new renovations was to completely close the mall's lower level in 2005, with a handful of exceptions, including the anchor stores, Cupertino Ice Center, Tilt Family Entertainment Center (two years later Strike Bowling, then Bowlmor Lanes), and Dynasty Seafood Restaurant, leaving the focus on the second floor.
+New tenants were pulled in over the next few years.

-In 2006, Cupertino voters prevented re-zoning of part of the Vallco property for condominiums by overturning a re-zoning ordinance that was passed by the city council.
+In 2006, Cupertino voters prevented re-zoning of part of the Vallco property for condominiums by overturning a re-zoning ordinance that had been passed by the city council.
 The loss of the revenue that was expected from this sale contributed to the financial problems of the owners.
-The contractor for the movie theater, DPR, filed a mechanic's lien against the owners for approximately US$10 million in July 2007, which was settled the following September when Orbit Resources acquired the mall.
+The contractor for the movie theater, DPR, filed a mechanic's lien against the owners for approximately $10 million in July 2007, which was settled the following September when Orbit Resources acquired the mall.

 Vallco Fashion Park's name was changed to Cupertino Square in 2007.
 Later that year, the owners sold three parcels of land to Evershine Property Management and sold a controlling stake of the mall to Orbit Resources, which switched managing agents from Landmark Property Management to Jones Lang LaSalle.